 The first step is understanding what makes a good bikepacking bike.
 The right bikepacking bike will have certain characteristics to make it work right for you.
 Here is what you should be looking for.

 Looking for all this in a bike can be challenging.
-Many people choose to use gravel bikes, endurance road bikes, and hardtail mountain bikes or even a touring bike.
+Many people choose to use gravel bikes, endurance road bikes, hardtail mountain bikes or even a touring bike.
 All these you will find on our website.
 Although there is much more to it than you might think, and we will discuss this next in how to choose a bike for bikepacking.

 What route are you going to be taking?